audhalbritter/Three-D/README.md

 (i.e., species that span the gradient from Nemoral to Alpine zones) are classified as “generalist”.
 Write something about China…

-*Problematic species* add text here
+*Data handling:* After each field season the data was checked vizually by plotting the cover of each species per plot over time.
+This allowed to compare change in species composition over time and check for errors.
+Obvious errors in species identification was corrected after comparing these plots.
+Problematic species are: - Taraxacum and Leontodon - all Carex species - Antennaria alpina and dioica - Festuca ovina and rubra and maybe Avenella flexuosa

-**Measure Reflectance with Greenseeker** Measure reflectance (greeness) several times during the season in each plot from 2020-2022.
+**Reflectance** Reflectance (greeness) was measured several times during the season in each plot from 2020-2021 (2022).
 The greenseeker measures in an elliptical shape, and the light source and receiver should be located in the middle of the plot.
 The green seeker is placed 60 cm above the plot and parallel to the ground, using a ruler.
 Two measurements are done per plot perpendicular to each other to account for the elliptical shape.

-The data was checked for unrealistic values.
-Values, where the comma was forgotten, were divided by 100.
+*Data handling:* The data was visually checked for unrealistic values, which were corrected or removed if there was a valid reason (e.g. shade or snow on the plot).
+Unrealistic values, where the comma was forgotten, were divided by 100.

+**Aboveground biomass** There are two types of biomass measurements.

+*Grazing treatment:* biomass was clipped and harvested as a grazing treatment in the plots that received intermediate or intensive grazing.
+The biomass was clipped 2cm above the ground in several round during each growing season (2020-2021, 2022?).
+The biomass was stored in the freezer until sorted into functional groups: grasses, sedges, forbs, legumes, shrubs, bryophytes, lichens and litter.
+The biomass was then dried at 65°C for 72 hours and weighed.

-**Aboveground biomass** Biomass will be harvested at the end of the growing season in 2021 from all plots, cut 2cm above the ground.
-The biomass will be stored in the freezer until sorted into functional
+*Biomass harvest:* Biomass will was harvested at the end of the growing season in 2021 from all plots.
+The vegetation was cut 2cm above the ground and stored in the freezer until sorted into functional groups: grasses, sedges, forbs, legumes, shrubs, bryophytes, lichens and litter.
-groups: grasses, sedges, forbs, legumes, shrubs, bryophytes, lichens and litter.
-The biomass will be dried at 65°C for 72 hours and then weighed.
+The biomass was then dried at 65°C for 72 hours and weighed.

-The biomass from the clipping treatments will be treated in the same way.
-The biomass clipped in several rounds will be summed per plot for each growing season.

-**Ecosystem fluxes**
+*Data handling:* The data was visually checked for unrealistic values, which were corrected or removed if there was a valid reason.

-Net ecosystem exchange (NEE) and ecosystem respiration (ER) were measured on the field while gross ecosystem production (GEP) is calculated as GEP = NEE - ER.
-Carbon fluxes are measured with a closed loop chamber system connected to an infrared gaz analyser (INGRA;
+**Ecosystem fluxes** Net ecosystem exchange (NEE) and ecosystem respiration (ER) were measured on the field while gross ecosystem production (GEP) is calculated as GEP = NEE - ER.
+Carbon fluxes are measured with a closed loop chamber system connected to an infrared gaz analyser (INGRA; Li-840A, Li-cor).
-Li-840A, Li-cor).
 The plexiglas chamber (25x25x40 cm) is connected to the INGRA with plastic tubes (inlet and outlet, 3m long and 4mm diameter each).
 A filter prevents water droplets and small particules from entering the INGRA and an air pump ensures a flow of 1L/mn.
 The chamber is equiped with a fan to mix the air, a thermocouple (Pt1000, Delta-T) to measure air temperature and a PAR sensor.
 In 2020 the air temperature was measured with an iButton.
 Airtightness is ensured by laying a heavy chain on the “skirt” of the chamber (a piece of tarp taped to the lower part of the chamber).
 NEE is measured with a transparent chamber.
 ER is measured with a dark chamber, in our case the transparent chamber was covered with a thick dark tarp.
 The CO<sub>2</sub> concentration was measured every seconds and logged in a datalogger (Squirrel 2010).
 The chamber was put on the plot during two minutes for each measurements and then aired during one minute.
 Since the logger was logging continuesly, the start and end time of each measurement was noted (it is necessary to precisely synchronise the logger clock with the watch used on the field and to regularly check it).
 The function `match.flux()` is matching the time in the logger file with the plot being measured at that time (using the time recorded on the field).
 It attributes the concentration of CO<sub>2</sub> measured every seconds to the correct measurement.
 A linear regression is fitted to every measurements and the slope is used to calculated the flux.

 <!-- This is the code to keep in case we want to extract a pdf -->